nodejs/abi-stable-node/napi_abstract.md

 This API implements the abstract operation ToBoolean as defined in [Section 7.1.2](https://tc39.github.io/ecma262/#sec-toboolean) of the ECMAScript Language Specification.
-This API can be re-entrant if getters are defined on the passed in Object.
+This API can be re-entrant if getters are defined on the passed-in Object.

 ### *napi_coerce_to_number*